Md-Imon-Hossin/sunglass-store-client-site/README.md

 * Avoid headaches or migraines .

+This project was deployed with [Sunglass](https://sunglass-ff132.web.app/).
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was deployed with [Heroku](https://agile-sea-88546.herokuapp.com/).